Registering an office or home

 Because providing evidence in this way could be an onerous task, our suggested route is to opt for the homeworking allowance to be paid as a fixed sum each month.

-Can the costs of phone calls be claimed?
+Cost of phone calls

 For business calls, details of the itemised business calls and charges must be provided.
 An estimation or a pro-rata split of overall costs will not be considered sufficient to support a claim.